DohanKim/HCI_TeamOldBoy/Report 2.md

 #### List up activities and make each activity’s chat room.
 ![storyboard1](./images/storyboard1.jpg)
-One day, a guy traveling moved from Paris to London by train.
-In the train, he was trying to find someone to watch Lion King musical with.
-In a chance, he found a chat room about Lion King in our application.
-When he joined the chat room, people in there had already had an appointment to watch the musical together.
-Therefore, He asked them if he could join the group and finally, they watched the musical together.
+Giwan was moving from Paris to London by train.
+In the train, he was trying to find someone to watch the musical 'Lion King' together.
+By using our service, he found the chat room for watching the musical in London.
+When he joined the chat room, people in there already had an appointment, therefore he asked them if he could join.
+Finally Giwan watched the musical with people happily.

 #### Offer various personal information about candidates such as interests, values, travel style.
 ![storyboard2](./images/storyboard2.jpg)
-In this storyboard, one guy want to get travel mate for his Barcelona trip at April 18th.
-After he found some candidates that met his condition, Barcelona, 4/18, he tried to know more about each candidate checking their answered questions.
-In the questions, there are candidates’  interests, value, and travel style, so he can judge whether the candidate is fit with him or not.
-After the checking stage, he is satisfied with his travel mate.
+Giwan wanted to find a travel mate for his Barcelona trip on April 18th.
+After he found some candidates based on his schedule, tried to know more about each candidates by checking their interests, values, and travel style, and so on.
+He could judge whether the candidates are fit him or not.
+When he really met chosen travel mate, he really satisfied with the travel mate.

 #### Make photo timeline from which users can check out travelers’ activities in close distance.
 ![storyboard3](./images/storyboard3.jpg)
-A beautiful woman traveled in Paris alone.
-When she went to the Eiffel Tower, she felt unexpectedly lonely.
-She want somebody to travel with her.
-Therefore She saw a photo timeline in our application and she could see a picture taken by a handsome guy near by the Eiffel Tower in a few minutes ago.
-And she sent him a message to meet.
-Finally, they had a good time at the Eiffel Tower.
+Soohee was traveling Paris alone.
+When she arrived at the Eiffel Tower, she felt so lonely that she wanted to find a travel mate.
+Therefore she looked through the photo timeline to see who took photos near her just now.
+After finding a picture taken by a handsome guy near the Eiffel Tower few minutes ago, she sent a message to him.
+Finally, Soohee had a good time at the Eiffel Tower with him.

 ----------
 ### Studio Reflections

 #### I Like...
-- first solution because reflects real situation.
+- First solution because it reflects real situation.
 - third solution because traveler could find their travel mate in travel!
 (Not before the trip)
 - focus your user to a single traveler